astrospice/astrospice/docs/guide/coordinates.rst

 Solar system ephemeris
 ~~~~~~~~~~~~~~~~~~~~~~
 If a JPL ephemeris is set in astropy, astrospice will automatically use it.
 If
-not, the 'de440s' ephemeris will be used by deafult.
+not, the 'de440s' ephemeris will be used by default.
 To set a different
 ephemeris, use the :func:`astrospice.set_solar_system_ephem` function.